Karrigan Bludworth

 Hobbies

-In her free time, Karrigan likes to go to the gym, enjoy the quiet of nature, and be creative through painting, crafting, and baking.
-She will always have my dog, Chance, with her as her partner in camping, paddle boarding, and hiking.
-On rainy days, she love to curl up with a book, sometimes an interesting psychology book, but most often a fun romance novel.
+In her free time, Karrigan likes to go to the gym, play volleyball, enjoy the quiet of nature, and be creative through painting, crafting, and baking.
+She loves to go camping, paddle boarding, hiking, and running with her dog.
+On rainy days, she curls up with a book, sometimes an interesting psychology book, but most often a fun romance novel.

 Specialties